DominicBurkart/wikipedia-revisions/README.md

 python3 wikipedia_download.py --database --database-url postgres://postgres@localhost:5432/wikipedia-revisions
 ```

+Note: PyPy is only supported for outputting to a CSV file or to a
+postgres database (using the driver `psycopg2cffi`).
+If using PyPy, a
+custom database url must point to a postgres database and start with
+`postgresql+psycopg2cffi`, as in
+`postgresql+psycopg2cffi:///wikipedia-revisions`.

 ## Configuration Notes
 The above information is sufficient for you to run the program.
 The information below is useful for optimization.